asvaghasiya/Unit-Test-And-UI-Test-in-Swift/README.md

-#  How to write Unit test and UItest in Swift iOS?
+#  How to write Unit test and UITest in Swift iOS?

 Before writing any tests, it’s important to know the basics.
 What do you need to test?
 Generally, tests should cover: